 We learnt all about the different types of kit firefighters wear and what types of equipment they use, including thermal imaging cameras, gas marks, special cutters and of course the ladders and hoses!
 As you can see the children had lots of fun with the firefighters.

 Our next visitor into class was Doctor Hulse she told us all about the different ways that doctors help us when we are poorly, and also some top tips on how to keep healthy, We learnt that doctors work in all sorts of different places, including space!
 Doctor Hulse brought in lots of stethoscopes for us to use.
 We listened to our tummies they were very noisy!

-We have been making lots of cards this term to say thank you to all our visitors, as well as Mothers Day cards and presents.
-We enjoyed making stain glass windows and sweets for our mothers and of course we needed to do a taste test to make sure they tasted nice!
-We made Easter cards and nests, both were extremely messy but as always lots of fun.
+We have been making lots of cards this term to say thank you to our visitors, as well as Mothers Day cards and presents.
+We enjoyed making stained glass windows and sweets for our Mothers Day presents and of course we needed to do a taste test to make sure they tasted nice!

 A special thank you to all our visitors this term, that managed to get into school before we closed.
 Thank you for your time and patience answering the children's endless questions.
 They really enjoyed meeting you.
 Thank you also to those people that had agreed to come into school to talk to the children, even though they didn't get to meet you, it was kind of you to offer your time.
 We really appreciate it, it helps put the children's learning into a real life context.